gclayburg/upbanner/Readme.md

 ----------------------------------------------------------------------------------------------------
 ```

-This is another basic app that is also configured to use Spring Data MongoDB
+This is another basic app that is also configured to use Spring Data MongoDB:
 ```
 ----------------------------------------------------------------------------------------------------
     Mongo244Application is UP!